vmtk/vmtk/README.md

 for image-based modeling of blood vessels.
 VMTK can be used via its standalone interface, included as a Python or C++ library, or as an extension to the medical image processing platform [3D Slicer](https://www.slicer.org/).
-By providing multiple user interfaces with various requirments of technical ability, VMTK aims to be usable by anyone with an interest in medical image processing; be they clinicians, researchers, industries, or educational institutions.
+By providing multiple user interfaces with various requirements of technical ability, VMTK aims to be usable by anyone with an interest in medical image processing; be they clinicians, researchers, industries, or educational institutions.